nativi-sh/nativi-sh/content/en/posts/use_nativish_like_a_native/index.md

 {{< figure src="magento.png" width="300" alt="When nativish has more context, it can catch errors that weren't otherwise apparent." caption="Nativish can spot the issue now because we have enough context." class="border-no-padding">}}

 In the examples above, I accidentally spelled Magento as Magneto.
-In the first screenshot it can't tell that I have a typo because "Mangeto is powerful" is a perfectly valid sentence.
+In the first screenshot it can't tell that I have a typo because "Magneto is powerful" is a perfectly valid sentence.
 In the second screenshot, we have enough context to realize that I probably wasn't talking about an X-Man, but rather a piece of software.

 &nbsp;
 **Takeaway:** When in doubt, include more context.
 Nativish currently supports inputs of up to 1000 characters, so don't be shy!